openedx/docs.openedx.org/source/educators/references/advanced_features/planning_content_reuse.rst

 considerations.

 * Some content can be confusing to learners when it appears in the context of an external LMS.
-For example, in some configurations, a course in an Open edX instance discussions identify learners by their internally assigned IDs instead of by their usernames.
+For example, in some configurations, Open edX course discussion identify learners by their internally assigned IDs instead of by their usernames.
 Rather than linking to a subsection or unit that contains discussion components, you could plan to either link only to specific components or remove the discussion components from the unit or subsection,